ShehryarGondal1/Codebasics-SQL-Challenge/README.md

 #### Table 5 <br>
 Column Description for __fact_pre_invoice_deductions__:
-1. customer_code: The 'customer_code' column features unique identification codes for every customer in the dataset.
+1. __customer_code__: The 'customer_code' column features unique identification codes for every customer in the dataset.
 These codes can be used to track a customer's sales 			history, demographic information, and other relevant details.
 For example, the codes could look like '70002017', '90005160', and '80007195' respectively.

-2. fiscal_year: The "fiscal_year" column holds the fiscal period when the sale of a product occurred.
+2. __fiscal_year__: The "fiscal_year" column holds the fiscal period when the sale of a product occurred.

-3. pre_invoice_discount_pct: The "pre_invoice_discount_pct" column contains the percentage of pre-invoice deductions for each product.
+3. __pre_invoice_discount_pct__: The "pre_invoice_discount_pct" column contains the percentage of pre-invoice deductions for each product.
 Pre-invoice deductions are discounts that are applied to the gross price of a product before the invoice is generated, and typically applied to large orders or

 #### Table 6 <br>
 Column Description for __fact_sales_monthly__:

-1. date: The "date" column contains the date when the sale of a product was made, in a monthly format for 2020 and 2021 fiscal years.
+1. __date__: The "date" column contains the date when the sale of a product was made, in a monthly format for 2020 and 2021 fiscal years.
 This information can be used to understand the sales performance of products over time.

-2. product_code: The "product_code" column contains a unique identification code for each product.
+2. __product_code__: The "product_code" column contains a unique identification code for each product.
 This code is used to track and differentiate individual products within a database or system.

-3. customer_code: The 'customer_code' column features unique identification codes for every customer in the dataset.
+3. __customer_code__: The 'customer_code' column features unique identification codes for every customer in the dataset.
 These codes can be used to track a customer's sales 			history, demographic information, and other relevant details.
 For example, the codes could look like '70002017', '90005160', and '80007195' respectively.

-4. sold_quantity: The "sold_quantity" column contains the number of units of a product that were sold.
+4. __sold_quantity__: The "sold_quantity" column contains the number of units of a product that were sold.
 This information can be used to understand the sales volume ofproducts and to compare the sales volume of different products or variants.

-5. fiscal_year: The "fiscal_year" column holds the fiscal period when the sale of a product occurred.
+5. __fiscal_year__: The "fiscal_year" column holds the fiscal period when the sale of a product occurred.
 <br>

 # <h2 id="link2">Database Schema</h2> <br>